Iran says senior ISIS member and others arrested | Law-Order

 - Iran Islamic Rep

+Iran arrested 35 people in January, including a commander of Islamic State's Afghanistan-based branch ISIS-Khorasan (ISIS-K), who it said were linked to the twin bombings on Jan.
+3 in the southeastern city of Kerman.
+On March 22, in the deadliest attack inside Russia in 20 years, gunmen opened fire with automatic weapons at a concert hall near Moscow, killing at least 144 people in a rampage claimed by Islamic State.

+U.S. intelligence sources said ISIS-K had carried out both the Jan.
+3 attacks in Iran and the March 22 shootings in Moscow.
+Sources familiar with the matter told Reuters that Iran had tipped off Russia of the possibility of a major attack on its soil

 In 2022 Islamic State took responsibility for an attack on a Shi'ite shrine in Iran that killed 15 people.
-Earlier attacks claimed by Islamic State include twin bombings in 2017 that targeted Iran's parliament and the tomb of the Islamic Republic's founder, Ayatollah Ruhollah Khomeini. (dubai.newsroom@thomsonreuters.com; Editing by William Mallard)
+Earlier attacks claimed by Islamic State include twin bombings in 2017 that targeted Iran's parliament and the tomb of the Islamic Republic's founder, Ayatollah Ruhollah Khomeini.
+Islamic State once occupied large swathes of Iraq and Syria, imposing a reign of terror and inspiring lone wolf attacks in Western countries. (dubai.newsroom@thomsonreuters.com Editing by William Mallard and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)